jimhigson/oboe.js/dissertation/main/main.md

                               NODE_FOUND,
                               '!');

-   // when the root node is found grap a reference to it for later
+   // when the root node is found grab a reference to it for later
    on(ROOT_FOUND, function(root) {
       rootNode = root;
    });